cpmech/msgpass/README.md

 MsgPass (Message Passing) is a thin Rust wrapper to OpenMPI.
 We consider a small subset of MPI functions.
 This subset will grow as our projects require more functionality.
 We implement (by hand) C functions that Rust can easily call using the FFI (in the `c_code` directory).

 We try to test all functions as much as possible, but test coverage could be better.
-The tests must be called with `mpirun`, thus it is easy to use the `run-tests.bash` script.
+The tests must be called with `mpiexec`, thus it is easy to use the `run-tests.bash` script.

 ## Requirements